zw963/asuswrt-merlin-v2ray/README.md

 4. All additional benefits come from V2Ray.
 5. Xray + XTLS support.

-For transparent proxy, current three mode is supported, will select automatically depend on your's router device.
+For transparent proxy, current only tproxy mode mode is supported, can be used with fakedns optionally.

-1. tproxy mode will be used if routers support TProxy.
-2. redirect mode will be used if router not support TProxy.
-3. fakedns mode based on tproxy mode, it can only switch on manually.

 *NOTICE*

-redirect mode require dnsmasq serve as LAN DNS server, if you asuswrt merlin, this is default mode. others mode V2Ray and basically build tools(For use with QUIC) is the only dependency.
+redirect mode is possible, check script `./deploy_router_use_direct`, dnsmasq serve as LAN DNS server, you only need this if you have a very old ASUS router which not support tproxy.
+Even, can always select `side router + router` for any (old) router.

-You can always check weather router support TProxy:
+You can always check weather router support TProxy use:

 ```sh
 # modprobe xt_TPROXY